-- 1. Amounts due from reinsurers

-- 2. Amounts due from Members and assureds

-- 3. Counterparty risk with respect to investments and cash deposits
+- 1. Amounts due from reinsurers - 2.
+Risk mitigating effect obtained from the R/I agreements currently in place - 3.
+Amounts due from Members and assureds - 4.
+Counterparty risk with respect to investments and cash deposits

 Reinsurance default risk is managed by regular monitoring of current and prospective reinsurance counterparties and by having in place guidelines in respect of acceptable credit ratings and concentration limits.